jugyo/SublimeCamelSwitch/README.md

 ========

 CamelSwitch is a plugin for Sublime Text 2.
-It switchs the word between camel case and snake case.
+It switches the word between camel case and snake case.

 ## Installation